 Philip II created the gardens when he renovated the Alcazar and installed the Court in Madrid.

-A tunnel linked “Campo del Moro” to “Casa de Campo” park, the main urban park in Madrid.
+A tunnel linked “Campo del Moro” to “Casa de Campo” park, Madrid’s main urban park.
 This park was then a hunting reserve for the royalty.

 Charles III first inhabitant of this new palace